projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    per-LP CLOS is applied to the core.
 If HT is turned on, don't place high priority threads on sibling LPs running lower priority threads.

 #.
 Based on our scenario, build and install ACRN.
-See :ref:`build-with-acrn-scenario`
+See :ref:`gsg`
    for building and installing instructions.

 #.
 Restart the platform.